Reimerei/tr33_control/README.md

 * fix add ball for gravity

 ## doing
+* select command when last is deleted

 ## done
 * wolken index
 * rainbow_width and size @ 0 (Tr33 only, strip index 0)
 * Wolken -> one structure, multiple strip indexes
+* color palettes (steal some from wled)
+* using cursors for UI selects

 * Tr33: fix extended LedStructure functions
 * single color always overwrites (Tr33 only, strip index 0)